KSSwimmy/Intro-To-UX/Week6CourseWork/Report/README.md

 Executive Summary

-This report will document my heuristics evaluation of Coursera’s User Experience Research and Design’s course module, Introduction to User Experience Principles and Processes.
+This report will document my heuristics evaluation of Coursera’s User Experience Research and Design’s course, Introduction to User Experience Principles and Processes.
 It will focus on the heuristics evaluation for Coursera’s Discussion Board’s User Interface.
 The Heuristics Evaluation (Nielsen and Molich, 1990; Nielsen 1994) is a usability engineering method for finding the usability problems in a user interface design so that they can be attended to as part of an iterative design process.
 Heuristic evaluation involves having a small set of evaluators examine the interface and judge its compliance with recognized usability principles (the "heuristics").

 Findings and Recommendations

 Finding 1.
-When the cancel button is pressed in the prompt, the prompt changes to a more detailed description.
+When the cancel button is clicked in the prompt, the prompt changes to a more detailed description.
 However the prompt doesn't give a clear message to the user whether or not they're sure about canceling.
-Recommendation: Give a clearer more detailed error prevention message when the cancel button is clicked.
+Recommendation: Give a clearer, more detailed error prevention message when the cancel button is clicked.

 Finding 2.
 Doesn't have an option for saving as a draft nor a warning notification before pressing the Cancel button and clicking out of the model for creating a new post.
-Recommendation: Create an error prevention for clicking out of the model and for when a user clicks the cancel button.
+Recommendation: Create an error prevention message for clicking out of the model and for when a user clicks the cancel button.

 Finding 3.
 This is located in the Discussion Forum's main/home page.
 Week 3 is featured as the forum to go to in the header, but it is unclear why.
 Recommendation: If there is a featured forum, make it clear that it is a featured forum and give an explanation why.